 Shortages of medical facilities in nearby opposition-held areas—among the targets bombed by Russian and regime warplanes in the weeks and months leading up to Tuesday’s strike—complicated response efforts, doctors on the ground told Syria Direct.

-Protective clothing and medicine needed to treat the injured were also in short supply, said medical sources on the ground.
-The WHO said on Wednesday that it was shipping medicine into Idlib from neighboring Turkey in addition to communicating with health workers in Syria.
+Protective clothing and medicine needed to treat the injured were also in short supply, said the medical sources.
+The WHO said on Wednesday that it was shipping medicine into Idlib from neighboring Turkey and communicating with health workers in Syria.

 ‘They think the dead will wake’